 - Memoir, literary fiction, short stories, occassional poetry

+Faith A. Colburn is an award-winning sixth-generation Nebraska author.
 Her fiction has appeared in Kinesis magazine and her poetry has been published in The Reynolds Review.
-As a public information officer for the Nebraska Game and Parks Commission, she wrote numerous articles for NEBRASKAland magazine, including copy for photo essays and historical articles.
-At the Game and Parks Commission, she gained intimate knowledge of the landscape that often appears as a character/catalyst in her work.
+As a public information officer for the Nebraska Game and Parks Commission, she wrote numerous articles for NEBRASKAland magazine, including a special-issue centennial history of game and fish management in the state, entitled Sportsman's Scrapbook.
+At the Commission, she gained intimate knowledge of the landscape that often appears as a character/catalyst in her work.

-Ms. Colburn has spent several years gathering oral family histories and biographies, including a 100-year memoir of the Lincoln newspaper publishing family, with an emphasis on their use of production technology.
-During a stint with the University of Nebraska’s Research and Extension Center as a communication specialist, she focused some of her research efforts on the history of a farm family in western Nebraska that amassed 10,000 acres of land over several generations in drought-prone high plains region.
+Ms. Colburn has spent several years gathering oral family histories and biographies, including a 100-year memoir of the Seacrest Lincoln newspaper publishing family.
+During a stint with the University of Nebraska’s Research and Extension Center as a communication specialist, she focused some of her research efforts on the history of a farm family in western Nebraska, a family that amassed 10,000 acres of land over several generations in drought-prone high plains region.
 As a communications specialist for a Lutheran social ministry organization, she spent five years telling the stories of people with developmental disabilities.
-Those efforts helped her learn about the glue that holds families and communities together and the wedges that drive them apart.
-She has drafted a fiction collection that mirrors the true experiences of people she’s known.
+The above helped her learn about the glue that holds families and communities together and the wedges that drive them apart.

 Website at http://faithanncolburn.com/wordpress or her author

 and Twitter at http://twitter.com/colburnfa.

 Threshold: A Memoir